dleeftink/QuickSet/readme.md

 This property displays the values associated with the ranked integers.
 Same length as `rank`

-Together, `rank` and `stat` provide the top-k window of most frequent integers in a `QuickSet`.
+Together, `set.rank` and `set.stat` provide the top-k window of most frequent integers in a `QuickSet`.

-> Note that `rank` and `stat` may contain multiple zeroes.
-If 0 is an integer you have previously inserted, you can access this by looking for the first indexed 0 in `rank`, its value reflected at the same index position in `stat`.
+> Note that due to being TypedArrays, `set.rank` and `set.stat` may contain multiple zeroes.
+If 0 is an integer you have previously inserted, you can access this by looking for the first indexed 0 in `set.rank` as well its value at the same index position in `set.stat`.

 ## API